diez/diez/README.md

 ## What's in the box?

-Diez's toolkit comes in three parts:
+Diez's toolkit comes in four parts:

  - **[Compiler](https://github.com/diez/diez/tree/master/src/compiler)** — Diez includes a novel open-source compiler that converts (transpiles) TypeScript tokens into native packages for iOS, Android, and Web.